cartesi/docs/docs/machine/target/linux.md

 ---

 :::note
-The host perspective describes in detail the `cartesi-machine` command-line utility and the general structure of Cartesi Machines.
+The host perspective describes in detail the `cartesi-machine` command-line utility and the general structure of Cartesi Machines, as presented in the [host perspective section](../../host/overview/).
 In order to avoid repetition, this section assumes familiarity with the material presented there.
 :::

-The most direct way for target developers to familiare themselves with the embedded Linux environment is to run the Cartesi Machine emulator in interactive mode.
+The most direct way for target developers to familiarize themselves with the embedded Linux environment is to run the Cartesi Machine emulator in interactive mode.
 The `cartesi/playground` Docker image comes pre-installed with the emulator and all its support files.
 Inside the playground, the following command instructs the emulator to load the default machine configuration and run a shell in interactive mode